DarkOnion0/ADZTBot/README.md

 ## Docker 🐋

-1. clone the repository or download the release
+1. pull the image from the github registry `docker pull docker.pkg.github.com/darkonion0/adztbot/image:latest`
-2. build the docker image, `docker build -t --no-cache adztbot .`
-3. start the container with a `.env` file for the environement variables, `docker run -dv your_path_for_data:/usr/src/ADZTBot/the_name_of_the_data_folder_choosen --env-file=.env adztbot:latest`
+2. start the container with a `.env` file for the environement variables, `docker run -dv your_path_for_data:/usr/src/ADZTBot/the_name_of_the_data_folder_choosen --env-file=.env adztbot:latest`

 ## Linux 🐧